Dr. R. Julian Preston

 Dr. Preston was chair of Committee 1 of the International Commission on Radiological Protection (ICRP) and a member of the its Main Commission.
 He is an associate editor of Environmental and Molecular Mutagenesis, Mutation Research, Chemico-Biological Interactions, and Health Physics.
 Dr. Preston has had more than 200 peer-reviewed papers and chapters published.
 He has served on the National Research Council's (NRC's) Committee to Assess the Scientific Information for the Radiation Exposure Screening and Education Program and the Task Group on the Biological Effects of Space Radiation.

-Dr. Preston joined the United States delegation to UNSCEAR in 1997, served as alternate representative between the 57 th and 60 th sessions, and has been the United States representative at its 61st session.
+Dr. Preston joined the United States delegation to UNSCEAR in 1997, served as alternate representative between the fifty-seventh and sixtieth sessions (2010-2013), and has been the United States representative since its sixty-first session (2014).